louisunlimited/CS225-FinalProject/README.md

 Apart from the above ones, you can use `[png]` or `[gif]` to run all the png/gif-outputting cases.

+We've also created several custom datasets for testing our algorithms to make sure they are working as expected.
+As mentioned above, they are all listed in the same directory as all the tests themselves.
+Feel free to take a look at them.
+Apart from testing DFS, Dijkstra, and Prim's; we also tested for more general functions like data parsing and PNGs.

+---

 If you have questions, please consult the gif below for reference.

 <p align="center">
     <img src="entry/runninginstruction.gif" width="350"/>
 </p>

+---

 ## Ending